 Alcohol relaxes and widens your blood vessels, which is fine when you’re relaxing with friends but is not good if you’re going to be injected with Botox.
 Why?
 Due to the widening of your blood vessels after drinking, you will have greater blood flow to your skin.

-Increasing the blood flow to your skin increases the risk of post-treatment swelling which will allow the Botox protein to migrate outside of the treated area in ways that are undesirable.
+Increasing the blood flow to your skin increases the risk of post-treatment swelling, allowing the Botox protein to migrate outside of the treated area in undesirable ways.
 How undesirable?
-On the ‘bad’ end of the spectrum, you could have facial asymmetry for months and on the ‘good’ end your Botox won’t last as long as usual.
+You could have facial asymmetry for months on the ‘bad’ end of the spectrum.
+On the ‘good’ end, your Botox won’t last as long as usual.

 How Long Before Botox Do You Need to Avoid Alcohol?

-Doctors recommend that you not drink at all for 24 hours before your Botox appointment.
-This doesn’t mean that you should have a girls night that ends 24 hours before!
+Doctors recommend you not drink for 24 hours before your Botox appointment.
+This doesn’t mean you should have a girls’ night that ends 24 hours before!
 That’s because you should also avoid excessive alcohol consumption within 72 hours of the treatment.
 If you’ll be drinking, moderate consumption is medically recommended.

 Answered: Can You Drink After Botox?

 Are you wondering if you can drink alcohol after Botox?
-No, according to doctors, it’s important to avoid alcohol for at least 6 hours after your Botox treatment.
+According to doctors, it’s important to avoid alcohol for at least 6 hours after your Botox treatment.

-While 6 hours is the minimum amount of time, you should wait 48 hours to achieve the best possible results.
+While 6 hours is the minimum, you should wait 48 hours to achieve the best possible results.
 Following this advice will help minimize any side effects while achieving a great result.
 Save the cocktail or glass of wine for later.

 Why do doctors recommend avoiding alcohol after Botox?
 Read on for the answers!